mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 ### Build script setup

-In mbeddr different build scripts exist.
+In mbeddr, different build scripts exist.
 They are used on the local machines for building the languages and on the build server for various build-related tasks, such as testing or packaging.
 This documentation guides you to following the mbeddr standards for setting up your *BuildProject* and integrating it into Mbeddr's build infrastructure.

 #### Required BuildFolderMacros

 In your *BuildProject* (the build script's model representation in MPS) you first need a *BuildFolderMacro* (a _folder_) named *mps\.home* (see code snippet below).
-If you want to run the generated ant script in your MPS, then you should specify the location of your MPS installation in a relative way, otherwise you don't need a path for *mps\.home*.
+If you want to run the generated ant script in your MPS, then you should specify the location of your MPS installation relatively, otherwise, you don't need a path for *mps\.home*.
 At script execution time, you will redefine *mps\.home*, to point to the folder where your MPS installation is located at.

 ```